 Learn more about cancer surgery.
 Surgery can have significant risks, because the cancer may be close to the eyes, mouth, brain, and important nerves and blood vessels in the area.
 Surgical side effects can include swelling of the face, mouth, and throat, making it difficult to breathe and swallow.
 Frequently, a person may receive a temporary tracheostomy (hole in the windpipe) to make breathing easier.
 Also, facial nerves may also be affected, either temporarily or permanently.
 Facial disfigurement may need to be addressed using reconstructive plastic surgery.
-If the maxilla (upper jaw) is removed, prosthodontists (a dentist who specialize in replacing teeth and parts of the jaw) play a large role in the rehabilitation process.
+If the maxilla (upper jaw) is removed, a prosthodontist, which is a dentist who specializes in replacing teeth and parts of the jaw, will play a large role in the rehabilitation process.
 Learn more about cancer rehabilitation.

 Occasionally, it is not possible to remove salivary gland cancer using surgery.
 This type of tumor is called inoperable.
 In these cases, doctors will recommend other treatment options (see below).

-For salivary gland tumors, it is most often used in combination with surgery, given either before or after the operation.
-It may also be given along with chemotherapy.
+For a salivary gland tumor, radiation therapy is most often used in combination with surgery, given either before or after the operation.
+It may also be given along with chemotherapy (see below).
 Radiation therapy can also be the main treatment for certain types of tumors or if a person cannot have surgery or decides not to have surgery.

-Proton therapy (also called proton beam therapy) may be used in instances when a tumor is located close to structures of the central nervous system (brain and spinal cord).
-It is a type of external-beam radiation therapy that uses protons rather than x-rays.
+Proton therapy may be used in instances when a tumor is located close to structures of the central nervous system, such as the brain and spinal cord.
+Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy cancer cells.

-Before beginning radiation treatment for salivary gland cancer, a person should receive a thorough examination from an oncologic dentist (a dentist experienced in treating people with head and neck cancer) since radiation therapy can cause tooth decay.
+Before beginning radiation treatment for salivary gland cancer, a person should receive a thorough examination from an oncologic dentist, a dentist experienced in treating people with head and neck cancer, since radiation therapy can cause tooth decay.
 Often, tooth decay can be prevented with proper treatment from a dentist before beginning treatment.
-In another article on Cancer.Net, learn more about dental health during treatment.
+Learn more about dental and oral health.

 Side effects from radiation therapy to the head and neck may include redness or skin irritation in the treated area, dry mouth (xerostomia) or thickened saliva from damage to salivary glands, bone pain, nausea, fatigue mouth sores, and/or sore throat.
 There may be dental problems, as noted above.
 Other side effects may include pain or difficulty swallowing; loss of appetite, often due to a change in sense of taste; hearing loss, due to the buildup of fluid in the middle ear; and buildup of earwax that dries out because of the radiation therapy’s effect on the ear canal.
 Radiation therapy may also cause a condition called hypothyroidism in which the thyroid gland (located in the neck) slows down and causes the person to feel tired and sluggish.
 People who receive radiation therapy to the neck area should have their thyroid checked regularly.
 Talk with your health care team about what side effects of your treatment plan are possible, and how they can be prevented or relieved.